 This statistic also includes an implicit ethos appeal, both in the sense of character and authority.
 My use of the statistic suggests that I find the disease to be a bad thing.
 To those audiences who believe likewise, it marks me as a person with some measure of good character.
 In addition, since the statement stands as a confident statement of fact—it's not the sort of thing that most people would throw into everyday conversations—it suggests to my audience that I did some research and I'm probably not just making it up.
 So this statistic can also convey some ethos in the sense authority.

 But the above statement “five people die of AIDS every minute” is a good example of why such assumptions don't necessarily hold.
-The statement itself doesn't mean much of anything until it is connected to other ethos and pathos appeals and, ultimately, until it is connected to a purpose (such as promoting AIDS awareness, ridding the world of the disease, etc.).
+The statement itself doesn't mean much of anything until it is connected to other ethos and pathos appeals and, ultimately, has no practical effect until it is connected to a purpose (such as promoting AIDS awareness, ridding the world of the disease, etc.).
 The statement must be tied to beliefs and values common to an audience—such as the undesirability of death and disease—before it becomes persuasive in any meaningful sense.
 The statement is also not guaranteed to gain assent from every audience: AIDS denialists, for instance, may have material, political, and personal motivations to refute this fact.
 Or a statistician might legitimately take issue with the methodology behind the number.
-Or a contemporary researcher might point out that the statistic is out of date, and the rate of global AIDS/HIV deaths was actually closer to 2.3 deaths per minute as of 2014.
-But regardless of the reason, it stands that logos appeals—even when considered truthful, self-evident, and verifiable by the rhetor—won't automatically persuade everyone that hears them.
+Or a contemporary researcher might point out that this statistic is way out of date, and the rate of global AIDS/HIV deaths is actually closer to 1.9 deaths per minute as of 2016.
+But regardless of the reason, it stands that a logos appeal—even when considered truthful, self-evident, and verifiable by the rhetor—won't automatically persuade everyone that hears it.

 by Jim Nugent